 Stuffing the acorn squash

-To eat, use a fork to scoop out the filling and acorn squash.
+To eat, use a fork to scoop out the filling and acorn squash in every bite!
 You can discard the squash skin.

 - Slow Cooker Beef Short Ribs with Polenta